 The child who lacks a secure child attachment with a primary caretaker/s is likely to show psychological upset and distress.
 Children who live in the stressful environments that can contribute to insecure child attachments show negative alterations in brain chemistry.
 The elevated stress hormones that can typify these children may impair

-their functioning across the major developmental areas.
-They may be more likely than securely attached children to show child problems .
+their functioning across major developmental domains.
+They are at greater risk than securely attached children of showing child behavioral problems.
 For example: